 Strudel Fun Facts We Missed

 Let us know if we may have missed any strudel fun facts.
-We love to add to these lists.
+Share your thoughts on this topic in the comment section or our food truck forum.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Strudel.